 Notwithstanding any other provision of this Rule, no fire shall constitute a nuisance as defined in Air District Rule 402 (Nuisances).

+Revocation or Denial of a Smoke Management Permit

+A Smoke Management Permit may be revoked or denied at the sole discretion of the APCO or their designee.

 PART 4 ADDITIONAL REQUIREMENTS FOR BURNING OF AGRICULTURAL WASTES